-• If you're using Keyfactor Identity Provider as an identity provider, a client (not user) in Keyfactor Identity Provider is used.
+• If you're using an identity provider other than Active Directory, a client (not user) in the identity provider is used.
 The client should be configured with a secret and have Client authentication and Service account roles enabled (see Using Keyfactor Identity Provider: Service Accounts in the Keyfactor Command Server Installation Guide).
 The user installing the orchestrator will need the client ID and secret.